hnqiu/git-cheat-sheet/README.md

-`git branch -D [branch]`    | force delete a branch even it is not fully merged `git merge [branchname]`    | merge the branch into the current working branch `git branch --merged`       | show branches that have been merged into the current branch `git cherry-pick <commitID>`| merge changes from a commit
+`git branch -D [branch]`    | force delete a branch even it is not fully merged `git merge [branchname]`    | merge the branch into the current working branch `git branch --merged`       | show branches that have been merged into the current branch `git rebase [branchname]`   | rewrite the current branch history to follow the commits in the specified branch `git cherry-pick <commitID>`| merge changes from a commit

 ## Use `hub` from Command-Line